lookbook-hq/lookbook/docs/src/guide/extend/panels.md

 title: Inspector Panels
 ---

-The Lookbook 'preview inspector' is where each preview is rendered alongside its source code, notes and more.
+The Lookbook **preview inspector** is where each preview is rendered alongside its source code, notes and more.

 The inspector is made up of a number of tabbed panels, grouped into two areas - the preview area at the top (with **Preview** and **HTML** tabs) and the drawer area at the bottom (with **Source**, **Notes**, and **Params** tabs).

 {{ image "lookbook_inspector_screenshot.png" }}

-It is possible to add custom tab panels into the drawer area as well as to hide, reposition or reorder the system-provided panels.
+It is possible to add custom tab panels into the drawer area, as well as to hide, reposition or reorder the system-provided panels.

 ## Adding a custom panel